Jim Urbanek

-James Eugene Urbanek (April 8, 1945 – August 24, 2009) was an American football defensive tackle.
+James Eugene Urbanek (April 8, 1945 – August 24, 2009) was an American professional football defensive tackle.
 He played college football at the University of Mississippi, where he received first-team All-American status in 1966 and 1967.

 Urbanek was selected in the third round of the 1968 draft of the American Football League (AFL) by the Miami Dolphins and played in 1968.

 Urbanek was inducted into the University of Mississippi Athletics Hall of Fame in 2002.